 Employers

 In all sectors and settings the profession is dominated by freelance interpreters, with few full-time jobs advertised each year.
-As an experienced freelancer, you'll have to balance the freedom of deciding when and where you work with the potential scarcity of employment opportunities.
+It may take a while to build up regular assignments and to begin with you might need to supplement your work with other employment.

 When jobs do arise, typical employers include: